M^3ashy: Multi-Modal Material Synthesis via Hyperdiffusion: Related Work

 \section{Related Work}

-\paragraph{Material acquisition and databases} Capturing real-world material appearance requires lengthy acquisition times and substantial storage.
-Traditional capture uses four-axis gonioreflectometers~\cite{gonio, White98} and other system setups~\cite{weinmann2015advances, haindl2013visual, danabtf, weinmann-2014}.
-Matusik \etal developed a high-resolution BRDF database with 100 isotropic materials~\cite{Matusik2003datadriven}.
-Filip and Vávra contributed a database of 150 materials, many exhibiting anisotropic properties~\cite{filip2014template}.
-These material databases are continuously being augmented by later methods~\cite{ngan2005experimental, dupuy2018adaptive}

-\paragraph{Material modeling} Material appearance has been widely represented by the \emph{bidirectional reflectance distribution function~(BRDF)}~\cite{Nicodemus1977GeometricalCA, Guarnera2016BRDFsurvey, montes2012overview, ngan2005experimental, westin2004comparison}.
-While analytical BRDF models~\cite{phong, cook-torrance, ggx, disney} offer efficient reconstruction and editing, their simplified assumptions limit the representation of complex real-world materials~\cite{ngan2005experimental, guarnera2016}.
+\paragraph{Material modeling} Material appearance has been widely modeled by the \emph{bidirectional reflectance distribution function~(BRDF)}~\cite{Nicodemus1977GeometricalCA, guarnera2016, montes2012overview, ngan2005experimental, westin2004comparison}.
+While analytic BRDF models~\cite{phong, cook-torrance, ggx, disney} offer efficient reconstruction and editing, their simplified assumptions limit the representation of complex real-world materials~\cite{ngan2005experimental, guarnera2016,remapping2017,remapping2019}.
 Data-driven approaches offer higher realism~\cite{Matusik2003datadriven}, although they are often hard to manipulate and require large storage.
-Dimensionality reduction techniques can alleviate this issue, but at the expense of compromising material quality~\cite{lawrence2004, nielsen2015}.
-Recently, deep learning methods provide efficient, low-dimensional BRDF representations with high-quality reconstruction~\cite{deepbrdf, zheng, sztrajman2021nbrdf, gokbudak2023hypernetworks, Fanlayered, metalayered}.
+Dimensionality reduction techniques can alleviate this issue, but at the expense of compromising material quality~\cite{lawrence2004efficient, NielsenPCA2015}.
+Recently, deep learning methods provide efficient, low-dimensional representations~\cite{deepbrdf, zheng, sztrajman2021nbrdf, gokbudak2023hypernetworks, Fanlayered, metalayered}.
 Our work leverages a neural field architecture~\cite{sztrajman2021nbrdf} for efficient, realistic material modeling.
+Please see \cref{sec:Related Work on Material Acquisition and Databases} for additional related work on material acquisition and databases.